Saladius/AFEA/README.md

 #### "Bucket not found" Error
 This error occurs when the `clothes-images` storage bucket doesn't exist in your Supabase project.

+#### "Row Level Security Policy Violation" Error
+This error occurs when the storage bucket exists but doesn't have the proper RLS policies configured.

 **Solution:**
 1. Go to your Supabase dashboard
-2. Navigate to Storage
-3. Create a new bucket named `clothes-images`
-4. Enable public access if needed
-5. Set appropriate file size limits and MIME types
+2. Follow the complete **Storage Setup** instructions above
+3. Ensure BOTH the bucket creation AND RLS policy configuration are completed
+4. Verify that you have created all three policies: INSERT, SELECT, and DELETE
+5. Double-check that the policy expressions are entered exactly as shown

 #### Storage Upload Errors
-- Verify bucket permissions are correctly configured
+- Verify bucket RLS policies are correctly configured (see Storage Setup above)
 - Check that the bucket is set to public if you need public access to images
 - Ensure file size limits are appropriate (recommended: 5MB)
+- Confirm that all three RLS policies (INSERT, SELECT, DELETE) are created and active

 #### Authentication Issues
 - Verify your Supabase URL and anonymous key in `.env`